 couldn’t see which one it was.

-On impulse he flung himself on his knees beside his
+On impulse he flung himself on his knees

 bed and prayed fervently that it might be Aunt Hilda, that it might be